Lbelus/sdmm/README.md

       cp ./build/bpfmalloc.o ./
       root@55a1229bb432:/workspace/ft_malloc# ls -l build/bpfmalloc.o
     ```
     - To address this, we need to add the .note.GNU-stack section to the assembly files.
+It compiled, some tests will be perfomed with the LD_PRELOAD trick to insure that this version of my_malloc can run properly before proceeding further.

 - solution01:
   > recode a simpler malloc implementation that does not rely on bitmaps and floating point shenanigans;